macmacoy/SeniorProject/README.md

 Cool features we'd love to add:

 * Recognize **all** chords (currently only major & minor chords are detected)
-* Anything else you think would make /project name here/ more fun!
+* Anything else you think would make JamSesh more fun!

 Anyone is welcome to contribute!
 Rock on!